toonvd/magento-localstorage-recentlyviewed/README.md

 **This extension is provided as is.**

+Tested browsers: Google Chrome
+Tested Magento versions: 1.9.2.4

-The extension is tested in Google Chrome, feel free to test it in other browsers and fill up the list.
+Feel free to test in other browsers / Magento versions and create a pullrequest for the README.

 ## Features